semrush/intergalactic/website/docs/components/drag-and-drop/drag-and-drop.md

 @## Where to use

+@table-caption Where to use drag and drop component

 | Component                                | Appearance example                                                                                      |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------- |
 | [Accordion](/components/accordion/)       | ![](static/drag-accordion.png)                                                |